 The next display decision you should make is how you want to handle when the form has so many products to show that they spill over to the next page.

-- Lazy Loading – more results are loaded into the page based on the user scrolling
+When you enable the Lazy Loading option on the “Settings” tab, more results are loaded into the page based on the user scrolling.

 Both options are great so at the end of the day, it’s up to you how you want it to work.

 Pagination will show the customer how many pages there is upfront which gives them an indication of the depth of your product catalog.